loopj/periphlex/README.md

 - Solders directly to the top of a Wii motherboard
 - 14-pin FFC low profile connector fits cleanly underneath heatsinks/plates
+- Fits within the footprint of all but the most aggressive Wii trims
 - Breaks out frequently used peripheral lines
   - Bluetooth data
   - USB data